neararabic/near-hello-world-as/README.md

 5. run `near call dev-1643380555927-18139425398700 sayHello '{}' --accountId=EXAMPLE.testnet`  to call the method `sayHello`

-You should see the output message `hello from blockchain world!` printed on your console.
+You should see the output message `hello from the blockchain world!` printed on your console.